AnthonySteele/RabbitMQ-.Net-demos/readme.txt

 This pair of small C# programs demonstrates use of RabbitMQ in a Remote Procedure Call manner, in which a message sender waits for a reply to each message that it sends to a server.
 This is similar to the Java example at http://www.rabbitmq.com/tutorials/tutorial-six-java.html

-All senders send messages to the same queue, but each sender declares a queue for itself, on which it replies will be returned to it.
-This queue name is sent in each message's metadata.
+All senders send messages to the same queue, but each sender declares a queue for itself, on which replies will be returned to it.
+This reply queue name is sent in each message's metadata.

 You can start multiple senders - the server will handle messages from them all.
 You can start multiple servers - messages will be processed by them in a round-robin manner.

 Notes:
-- In this example, the sender sends one message, waits for the reply, then sends the next message. since this is a message queue, there is no need to wait.
-Using threads, the sender could sends multiple messages, and match replies to outstanding requests as they arrive.
+- In this example, the sender sends one message, waits for the reply, then sends the next message.
+Since this is a message queue, there is no need to wait for a reply before sending the next message.
+The sender could send multiple messages, and process replies on a different thread.
+You can match replies to outstanding requests using the correlation id in the message metadata.
+However the needed threads, message tracking list or dictionary and locking would complicate this sample.

 ==============
 Anthony Steele